Chapramari Wildlife Sanctuary: 2013 Train Accident

 At approximately 17:40 on 13 November 2013, an Assam-bound passenger train travelling through Chapramari Wildlife Sanctuary, - Kavi Guru Express (19709), approached the Jaldhaka River Bridge at approximately 80 kph and collided with a herd of 40–50 Indian elephants, killing five adults, two calves, and injuring ten others.
 Surviving elephants initially fled but soon returned to the scene of the accident and remained there until being dispersed by officials.

 The accident has been described as the worst in recent history.
 Officials plan to launch an investigation into its cause.
 The train's speed at the time of the collision, which was double that of the maximum specified by relevant guidelines, has been noted as one possible contributing factor.
 Minister of State for Railways Adhir Ranjan Chowdhury stated that the accident "happened outside the area which has been earmarked as elephant corridor" and that it "is the responsibility of the state government to protect the wildlife [because] railway officials cannot".

 2023 Train Accident

-In August 2023 a goods train bound for Chalsa knocked down a pregnant Elephant at pillar 68 of Chapramari Wildlife Sanctuary.
+In 10 years later since Kavi Guru Express tragedy, in August 2023 a goods train bound for Chalsa knocked down a pregnant Elephant at pillar 68 of Chapramari Wildlife Sanctuary.
 The accident was so severe that the calf the mother elephant was carrying in her womb came out when the speeding goods train pierced through the pachyderm's belly.
 The elephant along with the unborn calf died on the spot.
 The wildlife experts and enthusiasts were in a state of shock when they heard the knocking down of the elephant by a speeding goods train.